-The Indian Army FPV drone doctrine moved from a single announcement on 26 July 2025 to a published Technology Roadmap on 6 April 2026.
+The Indian Army drone doctrine, framed for public reporting as the FPV drone doctrine, moved from a single announcement on 26 July 2025 to a published Technology Roadmap on 6 April 2026.
 The shift took twelve months from Drass to roadmap release (Indian Army release, 6 April 2026).
 The Army has now wired doctrine, force structure, training infrastructure, and procurement into one operational architecture.
-The framework covers Ashni drone platoons across 380 infantry battalions, Bhairav light commando battalions, Rudra brigades, and a roadmap spanning 30 unmanned-system types and nearly 80 variants.
+The framework covers Ashni drone platoons across 380 infantry battalions, Bhairav light commando battalions, Rudra brigades, and a military drone roadmap spanning 30 unmanned aerial vehicle types and nearly 80 variants across surveillance, loitering munition, air-defence, logistics, and special-purpose categories.

 Tracing the Eagle in the Arm doctrine